Preparing for Your Surgery

 It will be important to discuss your medical history and all of the medications you are currently taking with Dr. Brown prior to your surgery.
 In the weeks leading up to your procedure, avoid taking the following medications:

-• Birth control medication (Normal weight patients with no medical problems may continue birth control pills for surgery performed under local anesthesia or general anesthesia procedures lasting 1 hour or less)
+• Hormones, hormone cream, and birth control medication should be stopped 2-4 weeks before surgery as hormones increase risks for blood clots in your legs.
+(Normal weight patients with no medical problems may continue birth control pills for surgery performed under local anesthesia or general anesthesia procedures lasting 1 hour or less).

-• Ibuprofen, aspirin, Motrin and any other nonsteroidal anti-inflammatory medication that can cause bleeding 10 days before surgery.
+• Ibuprofen, aspirin, Motrin and any other nonsteroidal anti-inflammatory medication can cause bleeding, and. should be stopped 1 week before surgery.

-• Blood thinners such as Plavix (if cleared by your primary care doctor for at least one week before and one week after surgery.
+• Blood thinners such as Plavix ( but only if cleared by your primary care doctor for at least one week before and one week after surgery.

-Patients on regular medications for blood pressure, heart conditions, thyroid issues, and psychiatric conditions need to stay on these medications as prescribed.
+Patients on regular medications for blood pressure, heart conditions, thyroid, and psychiatric conditions need to stay on these medications as prescribed.
 Please discuss with Dr. Brown ahead of time.

 Keep the following dos and don’ts in mind when considering your usage of antibiotics and supplements: